 but different causes of their IBS.
 Some experts think that if you have IBS, your colon

-may be more sensitive than normal.
-That means it has a strong reaction to things that
+or small intestine may be more sensitive than normal.
+That means it has a strong reaction

 When you have IBS, your colon muscles begin to move and tighten uncontrollably (spasm)

 after only mild stimulation or after normal events such as: